 Definition of Ongoing Employee

-Also referred to as a “continuing employee.”
-An ongoing employee is a non-contract individual employed by an applicable large employer (ALE).
+An ongoing employee is also referred to as a “continuing employee.”
+The ongoing employee is a non-contract individual employed by an applicable large employer (ALE).
 After completing one employment measurement period, during which it’s been determined that the person works at least 130 hours per month, benefits eligibility is determined as defined by the affordable care act (ACA).

 What is an ongoing employee?